 - Aerobic Respiration – Occurs in an adequate supply of air, producing a lot of energy, carbon dioxide and water.

 - Anaerobic Respiration – Occurs in inadequate supply or absence of oxygen to produce energy.

 In the next section, let us look at a few chapter questions, to better understand the concepts explained in the chapter.

 Class 10 Biology Respiration Chapter Questions

-- Why does a deep sea diver carry oxygen cylinder on her back?
+- Why does a deep sea diver carry an oxygen cylinder on her back?

 - Food sometimes enters the windpipe and causes choking.
 How does it happen?